justthea/Recipr/README.md

-# Recipe-Website
+# Recipr

-a website that allow users to search and browse recipes by category.
+A web app that allows users to search and browse recipes by category.